rmikehodges/go-risky/README.md

 - Initial value is -1
 - If connected on right, but not connected on left it goes to 0, and currentPosition is updated
 - Adding connection to the left and make the position currentPosition+1
+- Right now the update on the database is not working how I would like as it doesn't appear to be incrementing anything
 - How do I want to handle if an attackChain is disconnected somewhere in the middle?
   - Would it be good to make multiple paths in an attackChain to realize a threat?
 If so then if an edge is broken then the node without a left edge would be a position 0 and then we could update all nodes.